Colmar in Winter: 17 Fairytale & Festive Things to Do

-Colmar is possibly the most picturesque town in Alsace — a high distinction in a region that counts Riquewihr, Strasbourg, Kayserberg, Obernai, and Eguisheim amongst its neighbors.
+Colmar is possibly, just possibly, the most picturesque town in Alsace — a high distinction in a region that counts Riquewihr, Strasbourg, Kayserberg, and Eguisheim amongst its neighbors.

-With its half-timbered colorful houses, its labyrinth of alleyways, its canal, its artisan shops, not to mention its cute cafés and rustic eateries, Colmar really looks like a fairy-tale village straight out of a Disney movie!
+Between its half-timbered colorful houses, its labyrinthine alleyways set along a canal, artisan shops — not to mention its cute cafés and rustic eateries — Colmar really is a Disney-style village come to life.

-However, there is just something about Colmar that feels like a warm, cozy, comforting embrace — they’ve got the concept of hygge down, the same way Nordic capitals like Copenhagen, Stockholm, and Helsinki do.
+However, there is just something about Colmar that feels like a warm embrace.
+I got to say, they’ve got the concept of hygge down, the same way Nordic capitals like Copenhagen, Stockholm, and Helsinki do.

 Colmar in Winter: 17 of the Coziest Things to Do!

-Explore the unique architecture (and the story it tells) in the Old Town.
+Explore the unique architecture (and its story) in the Old Town.

-The history of Alsace (and Lorraine as well) is a tumultuous one, marked by an ever-changing ruling and a struggle for identity.
+The history of Alsace is a tumultuous one, marked by an ever-changing ruling and a struggle for identity… which makes sense why Alsatian people are particularly proud of the culture that has emerged from their region.

 Try the best of Alsatian cuisine.